 For some mysterious reason, I know these things, “But what am I supposed to be doing with all of this knowledge?
 What part am I supposed to play in this world?”

-My friend has no reaction to my tirade other than a slight smirk and a twinkle to his eye before, “Maybe it will come to you suddenly one day, like everything else.
+My friend has no reaction to my tirade other than a slight smirk and a twinkle to his eye, “Maybe it will come to you suddenly one day, like everything else.
 That is how you say things work for you, right?”

-Whiplash nearly tears my head off as I react to the voice of our teacher standing by the window in the classroom.
+I whiplash to see our teacher standing by the window in the classroom.
 How long has he been here?
 Did he hear my questions of doubt?
 Will he kick me out of our class when he realizes how unsettled I have been of late?

-Holding my hand between both of his he asks, “Why do you need to know why we speak to you, dear one?”
-He pauses as if to let me ask my question, then he releases the pause.
+Teacher approaches, “Why do you need to know why we speak to you, dear one?”
+He pauses and the question hangs in the air.
 “Why can’t things just be?

 “You humans incarnate in order to live a life fresh and with no carry-over memories.
 The goal is to get a second chance at a first impression, so to speak.
 The memories come when you are ready to accept them.”